Gravitational Waves in the Circular Restricted Three Body Problem: Numerical analysis

 \section{Numerical analysis}

-Throughout our analysis, we have worked under the assumption that the third small body does not affect the orbit of the binary system, at least in a purely classical way, but that it contributes to the calculations regarding the GW emission.
+Throughout our analysis, we have worked under the assumption that the presence of the third small body does not affect the equations for the Keplerian orbits of the binary system, while the GW emission and the resulting backreaction have been estimated under the semi-Keplerian approximation.
 Since the deviations from the binary expressions will be most significant when $m_3/\mu$ is large (see Fig.~\ref{fig:g_function}), the important question to address here is: How big can $m_3$ be compared to $\mu$ before the assumptions of the CR3BP break down?
 For that purpose some \text\tt{Mathematica} code has been developed in which the classical Three-Body-Problem has been implemented, albeit without any relativistic effects or GW emission.

 The first important assumption is that the binary's orbit in the presence of the third body keeps being circular, in other words, that the eccentricity of the orbit is $e=0$.
 To test this assumption we have kept track of the eccentricity of the binary by computing the Laplace-Runge-Lenz (LRL) vector $\Vec{A}$ associated to the binary separation $\Vec{r}$ along the trajectory, which is defined as